List of Whitney Houston records and achievements

-American singer, actress and producer Whitney Houston, throughout her career spanning four decades, obtained numerous achievements, setting and breaking world records for her musical work.
-Known as “The Voice”, she is one of the most significant cultural icons of the 20th century.
+American cultural icon Whitney Houston, throughout her career spanning four decades, obtained numerous achievements, setting and breaking world records for her musical work.
+Known as “The Voice”, she is one of the most significant cultural figures of the 20th century.
 Her first appearance on the Guinness World Records was in 1987 for being the female artist with the best-selling album of all time and the best-selling debut album of all time with her album, Whitney Houston (1985).
 She has earned multiple appearances since, including best-selling soundtrack of all time for The Bodyguard (1992) and the biggest posthumous earnings for a female artist of 2023, among others.

 Houston achieved mainstream popularity in the 1980s.
 Upon releasing her self-titled debut in 1985, the album went on to become the best-selling R&B studio album by a woman and the best-selling debut album by a solo act in history with sales of 25 million units worldwide.
 She continued to have success with her sophomore release, Whitney (1987), which made chart history as the first album by a female artist to debut at number one on the Billboard 200.
 Houston set an all time chart record during that era, being the first and only artist to produce seven consecutive number one singles on the Billboard Hot 100.
 Houston continued her popularity in the 1990s with the release of the soundtrack to the film, The Bodyguard (1992), which helped to set all kinds of chart and sales records.
-The "Bodyguard" soundtrack was the first album in the US to sell a million copies in a single week in the Nielsen SoundScan era and went on to become the best-selling soundtrack and female album in history with 45 million units sold worldwide.
+The Bodyguard soundtrack was the first album in the US to sell a million copies in a single week in the Nielsen SoundScan era and went on to become the best-selling soundtrack and female album in history with 45 million units sold worldwide.
 Her soundtrack to The Preacher's Wife (1996) sold six million units worldwide, becoming the best-selling gospel album of all time.
 With record sales of over 220 million units worldwide, Houston is one of the best-selling artists of all time.
 In 1999, the RIAA ranked Houston the best-selling female R&B artist of the 20th century.